PaulskPt/MQTT_UnoR4W_and_Presto/README.md

 ## Usage

-1. Connect both devices to Wi-Fi.
-Ensure the Presto device is properly connected and configured.
+1. Both devices will connect to the Wi-Fi access point of your choice.
+For the Presto device, if needed, see the guide [EzWiFi](https://github.com/pimoroni/presto/blob/main/docs/wifi.md)
-2. The devices will connect to the specified MQTT broker.
-The presto as subscriber to the defined topic.
-The Uno R4 as publisher.
+2. Both devices will connect to the specified MQTT broker.
+The Uno R4 WiFi as publisher.
+The Presto as subscriber to the defined topic.
 3. Incoming messages will be displayed on the screen for 20 seconds each.
    In the current state of this micropython sketch, running on the Presto, the following will be displayed: